mlewis89/wk20_react_Profile/README.md

 ## User Story

 ```
-AS A developer
+AS AN employer looking for candidates with experience building single-page applications
-I WANT to create notes or code snippets with or without an internet connection
+I WANT to view a potential employee's deployed React portfolio of work samples
-SO THAT I can reliably retrieve them for later use
+SO THAT I can assess whether they're a good candidate for an open position
 ```

 ## Acceptance Criteria

 ```
-GIVEN a text editor web application
+GIVEN a single-page application portfolio for a web developer
-WHEN I open my application in my editor
+WHEN I load the portfolio
-THEN I should see a client server folder structure
+THEN I am presented with a page containing a header, a section for content, and a footer
-WHEN I run `npm run start` from the root directory
+WHEN I view the header
-THEN I find that my application should start up the backend and serve the client
+THEN I am presented with the developer's name and navigation with titles corresponding to different sections of the portfolio
-WHEN I run the text editor application from my terminal
+WHEN I view the navigation titles
-THEN I find that my JavaScript files have been bundled using webpack
+THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted
-WHEN I run my webpack plugins
+WHEN I click on a navigation title
-THEN I find that I have a generated HTML file, service worker, and a manifest file
+THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted
-WHEN I use next-gen JavaScript in my application
+WHEN I load the portfolio the first time
-THEN I find that the text editor still functions in the browser without errors
+THEN the About Me title and section are selected by default
-WHEN I open the text editor
+WHEN I am presented with the About Me section
-THEN I find that IndexedDB has immediately created a database storage
+THEN I see a recent photo or avatar of the developer and a short bio about them
-WHEN I enter content and subsequently click off of the DOM window
+WHEN I am presented with the Portfolio section
-THEN I find that the content in the text editor has been saved with IndexedDB
+THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repository
-WHEN I reopen the text editor after closing it
+WHEN I am presented with the Contact section
-THEN I find that the content in the text editor has been retrieved from our IndexedDB
+THEN I see a contact form with fields for a name, an email address, and a message
-WHEN I click on the Install button
+WHEN I move my cursor out of one of the form fields without entering text
-THEN I download my web application as an icon on my desktop
+THEN I receive a notification that this field is required
-WHEN I load my web application
+WHEN I enter text into the email address field
-THEN I should have a registered service worker using workbox
+THEN I receive a notification if I have entered an invalid email address
-WHEN I register a service worker
+WHEN I am presented with the Resume section
-THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets
+THEN I see a link to a downloadable resume and a list of the developer’s proficiencies
-WHEN I deploy to Render
+WHEN I view the footer
-THEN I should have proper build scripts for a webpack application
+THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
 ```

 ## Installation

-then from the terminal inside the 'Develop' directory, run the following command to install the necessary dependancies.
+then from the terminal inside the 'root' directory, run the following command to install the necessary dependancies.

-    npm intall
+    npm install

 ## Testing

-No self tests exist for this application
+No self tests exist for this application.

 ## Usage